SNAP Benefits in North Carolina: How to Apply and Qualify

 How to Apply for SNAP Benefits in North Carolina

-To apply for SNAP benefits in North Carolina, you can submit an application online, in person, or through the mail.
+You can apply for SNAP benefits in North Carolina online, in person, or by mail.
+Each method is designed to be accessible.

 Online Application